Essex lorry deaths: Marius Draghici jailed for more than 12 years

 The Old Bailey heard conditions in the trailer must have been "unspeakable".

-The judge, Mr Justice Garnham, said Draghici "was a small but essential cog in the wheels of this criminal conspiracy" that "put would be migrants at risk of death".
+The judge, Mr Justice Garnham, said Draghici "was a small but essential cog in the wheels of this criminal conspiracy" that "put would-be migrants at risk of death".

+He was also sentenced to four years and two months in prison for the unlawful immigration offence, to be served concurrently.

 Draghici was in charge of the migrants' onward transportation in the UK - acting as a driver - and prosecutor Bill Emlyn Jones KC described him as the "right hand man" to one of the ringleaders, Gheorghe Nica.